-In addition it is known that I.Q. has the greatest significance to real-life functioning (and the highest correlation with "g", the common factor shared by all mental ability tests) at its lowest ranges, and becomes less important as one goes higher; the more you have of it, the less important it gets, just as with money.
+In addition it is known that I.Q. has the greatest significance to real-life functioning (and the highest correlation with "g", the common factor shared by all mental ability tests) at its lower and average ranges, and becomes less important as one goes higher; the more you have of it, the less important it gets, just as with money.
 It is unknown whether I.Q.'s beyond about 140 have any extra significance.

 Usually multi-handicapped with obvious physical deformities and short life expectancy.
 Heavily dependent on others.
 Can learn no or only the very simplest tasks.

 Basic intellectual tasks, including language, are difficult to learn.
 Can learn some self-care behaviour but remain dependent on others.
 There are usually motor problems and physical anomalies.
 Usually not employable.